Doishy/Doomsday-Codex/articles/TES_vs_ANT_vs_DD.md

 Another major difference in the data collection compared to the TES data is that the TES data only draws from a single individual and only records MTGO Leagues or Comp REL paper events.
-We decided to be a bit more open with our data collection compiling it from a large number of individuals at various sill levels and experience levels with the deck.
+We decided to be a bit more open with our data collection compiling it from a large number of individuals at various skill levels and experience levels with the deck.
 This also includes practice games, testing, local Paper events, Xmage and Cockatrice games.
-Despite some of the stigma associated with some of these mediums they are all valid matches played in a competative fasion so should be counted.
+Despite some of the stigma associated with some of these mediums they are all valid matches played in a competitive fasion so should be counted.
 It also allows us to generate the most amount of data points to try and avoid individual or medium biases so that the deck's performance is the focus irrespective of skill level or experience.

 The final main limitation is what decklists people are running.
-DDFT has a core series of pieces however unlike a lot of decks, there are a lot of 'flexible slots' available in terms of numbers of Burning Wishes, Lotus Petals, Lands, having BR duals vs all UR duals, whether you run Rain of Filth, Conjurer's Bauble, Preordain, how many discard spells you run and at what ratios of each.
+DDFT has a core series of pieces however unlike a lot of decks, there are a lot of 'flexible slots' available in terms of numbers of Burning Wishes, Lotus Petals, Lands, having BR duals vs all UR duals, whether you run Rain of Filth, Conjurer's Bauble, Preordain, how many discard spells you run and at what ratios of each and splash colours.
 Because of this variance it's hard to determine what list is performing best.
 We could try at give each ratio of things a unique code slot and string them together just as we could try and get people to list all cards in their piles however people don't want to have to keep that level of detail in their notes so in the interests of